msrocka/soda-df/README.md

 ## Building the image
 Before building the Docker image, you need to download the current version of soda4LCA, extrat it, and copy the file `soda4LCA_*/bin/Node.war` as `Node.war` next to the Dockerfile.
-You may also want to change the settings in the `soda4LCA.properties` but make sure that you keep the settings for the data files.
+You may also want to change the home page and the settings in the `soda4LCA.properties` but make sure that you keep the settings for the data files.
 Also, make sure that the Tomcat and Connector-J download links in the Dockerfile work.
 After this you should be able to build the image:

 ```bash
 cd container